DiegoPrestamo/DiegoPresatmo.github.io/_posts/2023-6-4-Introduction-to-Underactuated-Robotics.md

 Underactuated robotics does not come from a lack of materials (or research funding), it comes from a desire to maximize the control of our robotics at the trade-off of much more complicated control problems.

-Now that we have an intuitive idea of underactuated robotics, let us go into the math.
+Now that we have an intuitive idea of underactuatuation, let us go into the math.

 ## Prerequisite Skills:
-Here is what I have found is necessary to stay afloat so far:
+Here is what I have found is necessary so far:

 - All of calculus (up to vector / multivariable calculus)
 - Differential Equations